 Reviewing scan results

-- Last Successful Scan reflects the date of the most recent automatic scan.
+- Last Successful Scan reflects the date of the most recent scan, whether manual or automatic.

-- Next Scheduled Scan displays when the next scan runs based on your interval setting.
+- Next Scheduled Scan displays when the next automatic scan is expected to run based on your interval setting.
+When Auto Scanning is off, this indicator reads "Not Scheduled."

-If the scan found new services, they appear in the Detailed Report section.
-Click Automatically Configure Cookies to add them to your cookie configuration.
+If the scan found new services and Auto-Update Services is off, the new services appear in the Detailed Report section.
+Click Automatically Configure Cookies to add them to your cookie configuration in bulk.

 WPConsent uses WordPress cron to manage automatic scans.
-When you enable auto scanning, a daily cron event fires and checks whether enough time has passed since the last scan based on your interval.
+When Auto Scanning is enabled, a daily cron event fires and checks whether enough time has passed since the last scan based on your interval.
+This daily check is lightweight.
+Only when a scan is actually due does it kick off the full scan process.

 When a scan is due, the process works like this:

-- WPConsent retrieves the same page URLs you configured in the Select content to scan section on the Scanner page.
+- WPConsent retrieves the same page URLs you configured in the Select content to scan section on the Scanner tab.

 - It sends each page to the WPConsent scanning API for analysis.